 The Town should explore expanding art-based and other cultural opportunities by applying for inclusion as an Arts & Entertainment (A&E) District through the state of Maryland.
 The goal of the A&E Districts program is to develop, promote, and support diverse artistic and cultural centers in communities across Maryland that preserve a sense of place, provide unique local experiences, attract tourism, and spur economic revitalization and neighborhood pride.

-7. Work together with Main Street Middletown to develop, promote, and support artistic and cultural experiences and amenities.
+7. Work together with Main Street Middletown to develop, promote, and support artistic and cultural experiences and amenities with the pursuit of an Arts and Entertainment District designation.

 TOWN MUNICIPAL CENTER